Fus3n/pyle/README.md

-# Pyle: A "from-scratch" Python-like Language & VM
+# Pyle: Crafting a Language

-<p align="center">Dive into the internals of programming languages!</p>
+<p align="center">Exploring language internals: lexing, parsing, bytecode & a custom VM in Python.</p>

 Pyle is a dynamic, interpreted programming language, along with its own bytecode virtual machine, built entirely in Python.
 It's designed as a learning project, offering a hands-on way to understand how programming languages are tokenized, parsed, compiled into bytecode, and finally executed.